 Subject is then transported and booked."

-Under Texas law, which the federal courts must apply in an FTCA case, in Travis v.
+Under Texas law, which the federal courts are obligated to apply in an FTCA case, in Travis v.
 City of Mesquite, 830 S.W.2d 94 (Tex.
 1992), the Texas Supreme Court held that police officers could be liable for their decision to engage in a high-speed chase.
-The Supreme Court stated, "We recognize that police officers must make their decisions about pursuing a fleeing suspect rapidly while under pressure, but we have concluded that there is no special statutory provision excepting police officers from the recited legal standards for proximate cause...
+The Texas Supreme Court stated, "We recognize that police officers must make their decisions about pursuing a fleeing suspect rapidly while under pressure, but we have concluded that there is no special statutory provision excepting police officers from the recited legal standards for proximate cause...
 Public safety should not be thrown to the winds in the heat of the chase."
 Id., at 98.
-Justice Cornyn, (now U.S. Senator John Cornyn (R-TX)), in a concurring opinion, stated, "the courts are duty bound to protect the rights of innocent bystanders when a police officer totally disregards public safety."
+Justice Cornyn, (now U.S. Senator John Cornyn), in a concurring opinion, stated, "the courts are duty bound to protect the rights of innocent bystanders when a police officer totally disregards public safety."
 Id., at 104.
 It should be noted that Travis v.
 City of Mesquite impliedly overruled the case of Dent v.
 City of Dallas, 729 S.W.2d 114 (Tex.App. - Dallas 1986, writ ref'd n.r.e.), which the 5th Circuit relied upon in the Crider case.
 See Crider, 885 F.2d at 297-98.

 Indeed, under Texas law, it has long been held that a police officer can be liable for his own negligence in the performance of his duties.
 See State v.
 Terrell, 588 S.W.2d 784 (Tex.
 1979); Eubanks v.
 Wood, 304 S.W.2d 567 (Tex.Civ.App - Eastland 1957, writ ref'd n.r.e.) and Asher v.
 Cabell, 50 F. 818 (5th Cir.
 1892).